agavrel/42_CheatSheet/README.md

 ---
+## For Accepted Students

+---
-## For Accepted Students: 42 Projects Guides
+### 0x00 42 Projects Guides

-> "Do what you think is interesting, do something that you think is fun and worthwhile, because otherwise you won’t do it well anyway." ― *Brian W. Kernighan*
+> **Do what you think is interesting, do something that you think is fun and worthwhile, because otherwise you won’t do it well anyway.** ― *Brian W. Kernighan*

 |Name|Track|Hashtags|What you will learn|
 |-|-|-|-|